Nithanaroy/verb_tense_extractor/README.md

 - The `main` function has the calls to each step

 Each step above is cached into files to prevent network calls in future for next steps.

+## Challenges Faced
+While writing this code, these are some challenges I encountered
+- encoding URLs while making GET requests for extracting German tenses
+- encoding German words for generating a reversible file name from the word